-Writers have to know how to write about boring topics because we’re not all lucky enough to write about what we love!
+Sad, but true: writers have to know how to write about boring topics because we’re not all lucky enough to write about what we love.

 Becoming a better writer involves writing writing writing, as well as reading reading reading.
 Books like Writing Creative Nonfiction can give you the writing tools you need to make a boring topic fun, lively, interesting!